 Find a Urogynecologist Tool – an international website that helps people locate a urogynecologist in their area.
 This was developed by the International Urogynecological Assocation.

-Glossary – This is a link to a Glossary of terms, which is located on the Continence Product Advisor website and not on Continence Central.
+Glossary – This is a link to a Glossary of terms, which is located on the Continence Product Advisor website.

 Health In Aging – information for older Americans and caregivers on a wide range of topics associated with aging.
 This resource was created by the Health in Aging Foundation, the official foundation of the American Geriatrics Society.